preciofishbone/OmniaDocsG2/blocks/page-properties/index.rst

 .. image:: page-properties-block-style.png

 + **Padding** You can add some padding around the content of the block, or for each item, if needed.
-+ **Label Position**: You can set the label position at the top or to the left.
++ **Label position**: You can set the label position at the top or to the left.
 + **Horizontal**: If you want the properties to be shown side by side instead, which may make sense if you add the block to a broader part of the page, select this option.
-+ **Hide Separator**: When you select Horizontal, you can choose to use a separator line, or not.
++ **Hide separator**: When you select "Horizontal", you can choose to use a separator line.

 Here's an example with the information shown horizontally, with a separator: